sweet-cross/data-model/docs/upload/index.md

 - A description of the error

 ## Automatic submission with the CROSS Client

+{: .warning } This is in experimental stage and subject to changes

 [`crossclient`](https://sweet-cross.github.io/crossclient) is Python package developed to directly interact with the CROSS platform.
 It allows for the automatic submission of result files using python and without any manual upload.
 A more detailed description of the process and example code is proveded in the [documentation](https://sweet-cross.github.io/crossclient/api/#result-submission).
+The current version allows for automatic upload.
+In future releases we add the possibility to validate files locally, i.e., before the upload of the results.